virtual-labs/exp-single-span-beams-iiith/experiment/aim.md

 Beams are characterized by their profile (the shape of their cross-section), their length, and their material.
 In contemporary construction, beams are typically made of steel, reinforced concrete, or wood.
 One of the most common types of steel beam is the I-beam or wide-flange beam (also known as a "universal beam" or, for stouter sections, a "universal column").
 This is commonly used in steel-frame buildings and bridges.
 Other common beam profiles are the C-channel, the hollow structural section beam, the pipe, and the angle.

-#### Objective

-To Study the beam under different loads acting on it.